Frequently asked questions about our investment strategy and philosophy, operations, and approach

 We believe that successful investment partnerships are based on mutual trust.
-As such, we zealously protect our reputation for professionalism and integrity.
+As such, we strive to zealously protect our reputation for professionalism and integrity.
 We will always respect the confidentiality of our discussions with you.
 After hearing or reading a brief description of the opportunity, Sentinel will sign a confidentiality/nondisclosure agreement.

 What information do you find most helpful in evaluating an investment opportunity?

 A complete investment memorandum or business plan is the most useful document.
 A concise executive summary usually gives us sufficient information to make a preliminary evaluation.
 While we do not require any particular format for submissions, to ensure a prompt and decisive response, your proposal should include the answers to these questions:

 Who are your customers?

 Who are your current competitors?

 What unique competitive advantages does the company possess?